-The summer and early fall (August-September-October; ASO) 2020 temperature outlook is for the entire U.S. is leaning toward above average temperatures especially for the Southwest, but also South Florida, the Northeast, and the western Alaska.
+The fall-early winter (October-November-December; OND) 2020 temperature outlook is for the entire U.S. is leaning toward above average temperatures especially for the Southwest, but also in the Northeast, and northern Alaska.

-The ASO 2020 precipitation outlook indicates a leaning toward above average seasonal precipitation for southwestern Alaska and the Southeast region of the continental U.S. Below average precipitation is of the highest probability over the central Rocky Mountains.
+The OND 2020 precipitation outlook indicates a leaning toward above average seasonal precipitation for coastal-western Alaska and the northern Rockies-Pacific Northwest of the continental U.S. Below average precipitation is of the highest probability over the Southwest and southern Plains.